Part D: Procedure for dealing with professional conduct or suitability concerns (Fitness to Practise)

 6.4 Within 10 working days of receipt of the Investigating Officer’s report, the Fitness to Practise Lead should meet with the Head of School so that the Head of School can determine

 6.4.1. that there are no Fitness to Practise concerns, in which case no records shall be retained unless the School is required to do so by Professional, Statutory and Regulatory Body requirements; or

 6.4.2. where there are concerns but they are considered to be low level, give advice as to the expectations of the profession and warn of the consequences should you be found in the future to have committed any breach and/or issue a formal warning be recorded on your file; and/ or

-6.4.3. ask your adviser or supervisor to trigger the Student Engagement Procedure and identify a plan of action and outcomes which you must meet; or
+6.4.3. ask your adviser or supervisor to trigger the Student Engagement Procedure, or in the case of postgraduate research students, the PGR Procedures on Attendance, Engagement, and Progress and identify a plan of action and outcomes which you must meet; or